gpriego/openshift-demo/README.md

 keytool -genkey -keyalg RSA -alias <new_alias> -keystore keystore.jks -storepass <new_keystore_password> -validity <expiring_days> -keysize 2048

 ```
+Remember to store private and public keys, used to build the authorization token.
 2.- Configure  the service following the [security services doc](https://gitlab.alm.gsnetcloud.corp/serenity-security-services/security-srv-keymanager).
 3.- Configure Skeleton pointing to the Key Management Service.
 For instance:
 ```